Pivot Power announces planning approval for two new battery storage sites in Luton and Cornwall to supercharge a smarter energy grid

 About Pivot Power

 Pivot Power, part of EDF Renewables, creates the low carbon infrastructure needed to future-proof our electricity system, integrate more renewable energy, and provide scalable capacity for electric vehicle charging.
 By creating a nationwide network of Energy Superhubs – combining big batteries and high-volume power connections – we are enabling rapid electric vehicle charging on a mass scale, powered by low carbon energy sources.
-A map of all our proposed Energy Superhubs can be found at: www.pivot-power.co.uk.
+A map of all our proposed Energy Superhubs can be found at: Pivot Power is now part of EDF Renewables UK.

 About Renewable Connections